Battle of Thermopylae: Aftermath

 A Persian soldier at the time of the Second Achaemenid invasion of Greece.

 After the Persians' departure, the Greeks collected their dead and buried them on the hill.
-A full 40 years after the battle, Leonidas' bones were returned to Sparta, where he was buried again with full honours; funeral games were held every year in his memory.
+A full 40 years after the battle, Leonidas's bones were returned to Sparta, where he was buried again with full honours; funeral games were held every year in his memory.

 With Thermopylae now opened to the Persian army, the continuation of the blockade at Artemisium by the Greek fleet became irrelevant.
 The simultaneous naval Battle of Artemisium had been a tactical stalemate, and the Greek navy was able to retreat in good order to the Saronic Gulf, where it helped to ferry the remaining Athenian citizens to the island of Salamis.

 The Capture of the Acropolis and the destruction of Athens by the Achaemenids, following the battle of Thermopylae.

 Following Thermopylae, the Persian army proceeded to sack and burn Plataea and Thespiae, the Boeotian cities that had not submitted, before it marched on the now evacuated city of Athens and accomplished the Achaemenid destruction of Athens.
 Meanwhile, the Greeks (for the most part Peloponnesians) preparing to defend the Isthmus of Corinth, demolished the single road that led through it and built a wall across it.
 As at Thermopylae, making this an effective strategy required the Greek navy to stage a simultaneous blockade, barring the passage of the Persian navy across the Saronic Gulf, so that troops could not be landed directly on the Peloponnese.
 However, instead of a mere blockade, Themistocles persuaded the Greeks to seek a decisive victory against the Persian fleet.
 Luring the Persian navy into the Straits of Salamis, the Greek fleet was able to destroy much of the Persian fleet in the Battle of Salamis, which essentially ended the threat to the Peloponnese.

 Fearing the Greeks might attack the bridges across the Hellespont and trap his army in Europe, Xerxes now retreated with much of the Persian army back to Asia, though nearly all of them died of starvation and disease on the return voyage.
 He left a hand-picked force, under Mardonius, to complete the conquest the following year.
 However, under pressure from the Athenians, the Peloponnesians eventually agreed to try to force Mardonius to battle, and they marched on Attica.
 Mardonius retreated to Boeotia to lure the Greeks into open terrain, and the two sides eventually met near the city of Plataea.
 At the Battle of Plataea, the Greek army won a decisive victory, destroying much of the Persian army and ending the invasion of Greece.
 Meanwhile, at the near-simultaneous naval Battle of Mycale, they also destroyed much of the remaining Persian fleet, thereby reducing the threat of further invasions.

-Hidush (Indian soldier of the Achaemenid army), circa 480 BC.
-Xerxes I tomb.
-Herodotus explained that Indians participated on the Second Persian invasion of Greece.
+Hidush (Indian soldier of the Achaemenid army), Tomb of Xerxes, circa 480 BC, Naqsh-e Rustam.
+Herodotus explained that Indians participated in the Second Persian invasion of Greece.